fabandmina/fabandmina.github.io/content/blog/france.en.md

 ### {{< translate "road_condition" >}}
 {{< score 5 >}}
-Our itinerary broke down into two parts.
-The first one being from our former apartment in Marseille to the Spanish border near Le Perthus following the Mediterranean Coast, and the second part, from Hendaye to the Italian border near Menton following a customized itinerary.
+Our journey unfolded in two parts: the first from our former Marseille apartment to the Spanish border near Le Perthus, tracing the Mediterranean Coast, and the second from Hendaye to the Italian border near Menton, following a custom route.

-Overall, riding a bicycle in France is enjoyable.
-The roads are well-maintained and the country has a well-marked cycle route network, although sometimes a bit narrow.
-Compared to other European countries, the French drivers do not usually leave enough space on their right-hand side to cycle safely.
-It also happens that they manoeuvre impatiently around the bicycle and leave a few unpleasant comments.
-Most of the time we just ignored them, but it is totally accepted to respond in the same manner.
+Cycling in France proves enjoyable overall, thanks to well-maintained roads and a comprehensive cycle route network, albeit occasionally narrow.
+Unlike some European countries, French drivers may not consistently provide ample space on their right side for safe cycling, occasionally maneuvering impatiently with a few unpleasant comments.
+While we often chose to ignore such encounters, responding in kind is a culturally accepted option.

-Otherwise, we particularly appreciated the official cycle routes as they provided relaxing rides and ran through charming villages and picturesque nature.
-Many kinds of cyclists are using them and they often share good advice on the way.
+On a positive note, we found solace in official cycle routes, offering serene rides through charming villages and picturesque nature.
+Shared by a diverse community of cyclists, these routes became a source of valuable advice and camaraderie along the way.

 #### A commented recap of our itinerary
 ##### Part I